kissgyorgy/my-stars/README.md

 ## C

-- [haampie/libtree](https://github.com/haampie/libtree) - ldd as a tree with an option to bundle dependencies into a single folder
+- [haampie/libtree](https://github.com/haampie/libtree) - ldd as a tree
 - [planetbeing/libdmg-hfsplus](https://github.com/planetbeing/libdmg-hfsplus) - Portable libraries and utilities that manipulate HFS+ volumes and Apple's DMG images
 - [SumrakDZN/Namalsk-Server](https://github.com/SumrakDZN/Namalsk-Server) - All necessary information and files for any Namalsk server hoster.
 - [NiLuJe/KindleTool](https://github.com/NiLuJe/KindleTool) - A tool for creating & extracting Kindle updates and more